nickg/nextcellent/readme.txt

 = What do you get with NextCellent Gallery? =

+- This is a compatibility branch with the older NextGen 1.9.13.
+As such, it will steadily improving and keeping update with software upgrades.
+For example, Nextcellent is not supporting Flash slideshow as 2017 for vulnerability reasons.
+In the same way Nextcellent should work fine with PHP 7.

-- Backward compatibility with NextGEN plugin version (1.9.13)
+- Backward compatibility with NextGEN plugin version (1.9.13).
+When we say 'backward' we mean to software level: most filters, actions and shortcodes should work.

-- Slow evolving code path, made only by NextGEN user's suggestions.
+- Slow evolving code path.
 Yep, you read it right: *slow* in counterpart as *fast*.
 Older code is good enough to keep a community and it worked (and works) for most people.
 Versions will rollup about once a month.
+There is another reason for that: we don't have resources to keep a fast pace.
+So we'll try to improve the code as much as possible, keeping a stable plugin instead developing new features here and there.

 - A reliable way to work with already installed NextGEN galleries.

-- A place for updating the plugin without using FTP manual updates, but Wordpress plugin repository.

-- Alternative path preserving backward compatibility (while possible).

 - **Development on Bitbucket open to developers suggestions**. (https://bitbucket.org/wpgetready/nextcellent).
 You are free to download , test and make suggestions and requests.